-- Design approaches of real-world relevance, stressing technical, ecological, economic, social, cultural, aesthetic, and ethical concerns;
+- design approaches that blend technical, ecological, economic, social, cultural, aesthetic, and ethical concerns;

-- a robust knowledge base for design and planning decisions;
+- evidence-based knowledge to help inform design and planning decisions;

-- an interdisciplinary culture of individuals who are not only experts in one of the core designing and planning disciplines, but experts in the sciences, humanities, arts, and other professions; and
+- an interdisciplinary culture of individuals who are not only experts in a core design and planning discipline, but also well-versed in the sciences, humanities, arts, and other professions; and

 - a spirit of service to diverse communities, to social justice, and to ecological sustainability.

 Our graduates are uniquely qualified to confront the significant environmental challenges that lie ahead.
 Engaging in much more than vocational training, our students become adept at complex problem solving, analytical thinking, and leadership in order to lay the foundation for a purposeful and fulfilling career.

 Students enroll in studios, lectures, and seminars taught by 30 faculty with both academic and professional expertise.
 They design innovative “green” buildings and infrastructure and they work directly with cities to figure out how to integrate social, ecological, and economic needs to support a sustainable future.
 Students apply state-of-the-art educational technology including computing tools, digital image databases, fabrication equipment, and advanced media to make a persuasive case and bring their ideas into light.
 Layer on top of all this the resources of the Boulder campus—from sciences, social sciences, humanities, arts, and technology fields—and we offer an educational opportunity like no other.